calvinmetcalf/intercal/README.txt

-This distribution needs prebuilding; you can use the makeick.bat or makeick.sh file provided to compile the program if you can't compile using the usual POSIX methods via config.sh and make.
-(Unlike previous releases of C-INTERCAL, the configure/make process can work under DJGPP; invoke config.sh as 'sh config.sh' (without the sparks), and run make as normal.
-However, this requires that you've installed quite a few utilities in addition to just gcc, including at least bash, sed, tr and make, but possibly other things I missed.)
+This distribution needs prebuilding; you can use the makeick.bat or makeick.sh file provided to compile the program if you can't compile using the usual POSIX methods via configure and make.
+(Unlike some previous releases of C-INTERCAL, the configure/make process can work under DJGPP; invoke the configure script as 'sh configdj.sh' (without the sparks), and run make as normal.
+However, this requires that you've installed quite a few utilities in addition to just gcc, including at least bash, perl, sed, tr and make, but possibly other things I missed.)
 Once the implementation has been built, you can install it by adding the \bin subdirectory to your PATH environment variable (at either end), or by using 'make install' (again without the sparks) if you got config.sh and make to work (which will copy the INTERCAL compiler into your main DJGPP installation direcrtories).
 The temporary output from bison and flex is included in the distribution (for those people who don't have bison and flex, makeick will give error messages, but succeed anyway using the prebuilt versions).
 The districk.bat file will remove all generated files that weren't in the distribution, and the cleanick.bat file will remove all files that aren't needed for a build (including the temporary bison/flex output).
 Note that makeick.bat and makeick.sh produce DJGPP-specific output; and if you're running DJGPP under bash under Windows XP, you may need to either set your default command interpreter for batch files to cmd rather than command.com (by setting your SHELL environment variable, or use some better workaround that I don't know about. (command.com seems to have problems with the PATH environment variable under Windows XP when running under bash.)
 Also try to make sure that you use the .sh versions of the makeick.* scripts when running under bash or a similar ported shell, and the .bat versions when running under a DOS shell.

 Some distributions of DJGPP have a bug where they complain that they can't find 'm4.exe' (or maybe my PATH is still wrong...).
 You can solve this problem by